Things to try:

 - In Asus/Cmedia audio panel set the audio channels to 2 and analog output to 5.1 speakers.
 Caution: it won’t work if you set audio channels to 6 and analog out to 5.1.
-By selecting this your Windows and other applications will output the sound from 2.0 format to 5.1 speakers and not 5.1 format to 5.1 speakers.
+By using this settings your Windows and other applications will output the sound from 2.0 format to 5.1 speakers and not 5.1 format to 5.1 speakers.

 Caution: Enabling GX in order to have a working stereo upmix in Win Vista/7/8/10 is not recommend because of the crashes and issues that arise because of GX (see Q&A 11).